Scheduled Runs

 - Run a Test - the manual run workflow.

-- Comparing Agents - A/B test two agent configurations.
+- Comparing Agents - evaluate an agent across scenarios and personalities.